Understand the scope of personalities in your workforce

 Understanding your DISC personality type will help you recognise which jobs are naturally suited to your style and which roles may require more effort and concentration from you.
 Knowing your DISC personality will also help your manager to understand your ideal working environment and whether you need lots of instruction or to be left alone to work independently.

 The DISC personality types each have their unique strengths and areas in which they naturally excel.
 They also have development areas, which are areas they need to focus on to achieve.
 For example, a D style person needs to make a conscious effort to focus on lots of information and details as this is not something that comes naturally to them.
 As a result, they will consume a large amount of energy adapting to this behaviour.

 Your DISC Personality type does not limit you in any way.
 It merely helps you understand what behaviours will take energy and which come naturally to you.

 What DISC Personality Makes the Best Leader?

 Wouldn't it be easy if there was one!
 We could continuously hire that DISC personality across all organisations, knowing that they would always succeed in their role.
 Unfortunately, the answer here is no. There is not an ideal DISC leadership personality type that is better than the others.

-Each Leader has their unique strengths and development areas.
+Leaders come from all four disc quadrants and each leader has their unique strengths and development areas.
 Some areas of leadership will come naturally to them, whereas they will need to apply lots of concentration and effort in other areas.